nystudio107/craft-cookies/docs/docs/index.md

     {% endif %}
 ```

 This function works the same as `getCookie` but it uses `Craft::$app->getRequest()->getCookie()` to retrieve the cookies via Craft.
-It also utilizes `craft->security` framework to decrypt and validate the cookie contents between requests.
+It also uses `craft->security` framework to decrypt and validate the cookie contents between requests.

 ## Deleting cookies